cbisaccia78/OckhamJSON/README.md

 _________________________________________________________________________________________
-# Name: OckhamJSON
+# Ockham JSON

-# Language: C
+# Purpose:
-# Purpose: A C Libary for the Serialization/De-Serialization of JSON text data
+    A C Libary for the Serialization/De-Serialization of JSON text data

-# GENERAL OVERVIEW
-    Adhere's to [RFC-8259](https://www.rfc-editor.org/rfc/rfc8259) as the authority for valid JSON Syntax
-# A Brief Introduction to JSON (From RFC8259):
+# A Brief Introduction to JSON (From [RFC-8259](https://www.rfc-editor.org/rfc/rfc8259)):
     JavaScript Object Notation (JSON) is a text format for the serialization of structured data.
 It is derived from the object literals of JavaScript, as defined in the ECMAScript Programming